apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 ##### Content check options:

-- **responseBodyTest (Array)** : Array of key/value pairs of properties & values in the Postman response body.
+- **responseBodyTests (Array)** : Array of key/value pairs of properties & values in the Postman response body.
   - **key (string)** : The key that will be targeted in the response body to check if it exists.
   - **value (string)** : The value that will be used to check if the value in the response body matches.